 So how much does shocks and struts replacement cost?
-Don’t be so impatient, in the next 5 minutes you will find out and probably ask yourself if it’s worth it or not!
+Don’t be so impatient, in the next couple of minutes you will find out!

 When replacing shock absorbers, you want to make sure you do them in pairs even if you think one of them is in a good condition.
 It is totally not worth it to risk much more expensive repair by saving a couple of dollars.

 So, the average cost of shock absorbers in pairs is 300$.
 An individual shock will cost you around 150$.

 Put the laborer’s work for 2-3 hours depending on where you bring your vehicle: